 May 2017 saw him received the Supporters’ Player of the Year award at the Rugby Players Ireland Awards.

-By August 2018, with just 26 test caps to his name, Furlong has already built a reputation as one the best tighthead props in the business.
+By August 2018, with just 26 test caps to his name, Furlong already built a reputation as one the best tighthead props in the business.
+He started at tight-head prop in four of Ireland's five matches in their Six Nations grand slam-winning campaign in 2018.

 |2013 - present|